urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/14 Date and time.md

       Converts this TimeZone object to a ZoneId

 java.time package
-  All of the classes it contains are inmutable,
+  All of the classes it contains are immutable,
     operation methods like plus() and minus(), with(), etc. return a copy of the instance with modified value Uses nanosecond precision
-  Machine scale time classes
+  All date/time classes implement java.util.Comparable interface, which has a compareTo method Machine scale time classes
     Instant class
-      Represent an instant on the time line
+      Represent an instant on the timeline from the computer's view of time, described in the number of milliseconds that have elapsed since Epoch Duration class
-    Duration class
       Represent a duration of time
-      Deals with days, hours, seconds, millis, nanos Period interface
+      Deals with days, hours, seconds, millis, nanos Have a static constant named ZERO, which denotes a duration of zero amount Period interface
-      Similar to duration, but this class models a quantity or amount of time in terms of years, months and days Human scale time classes
+      Similar to duration, but this class models a quantity or amount of time in terms of years, months and days
+      Have a static constant named ZERO, which denotes a period of zero amount Human scale time classes
     Classes represent a time without a time zone in the ISO-8601 calendar system LocalDate